Rodents

 +

-Studies show ultrasonic devices are largely ineffective.
-Rodents may initially avoid the sound but quickly become accustomed to it.
-Professional exclusion and trapping are far more reliable methods.
+Studies show ultrasonic devices do not work well.
+Rodents may avoid the sound at first but get used to it quickly.
+Professional exclusion and trapping are much more reliable.

 How long does rodent control take?